Network Norway

+Network Norway was a Norwegian mobile network operator founded in 2006 by a group of former employees from Telenor and NetCom.
+Together with Siemens, the company established a new GSM-900 network within a few months and launched commercial services in 2007, initially covering the Oslo metropolitan area, Stavanger and Trondheim.
+Outside these areas, customers were able to roam on the NetCom Norway network.

+History

-The company was founded in 2006 by small group of people from Telenor and NetCom (Norway).
+The company was founded in 2006 by small group of people from Telenor and NetCom.
 Together with Siemens - during a few months in 2006/2007 - they built a new mobile operator from scratch and had a commercial launch of the GSM-900 network in 2007.
 This is probably one of the quickest launches of a mobile operator in history.
 Their network covered the greater Oslo area, as well as the cities of Stavanger and Trondheim.
 Outside these cities, customers could roam on the network of the Norwegian operator Netcom Norway.